 The 2014 Budget Act appropriates $7.5 million for the first year of a three year State County Assessors’ Partnership Program (Program) to enhance county property assessment efforts.
 The purpose of the Program is to ensure that county assessors have the resources necessary to fairly and efficiently administer the county property tax rolls.
 Fair and efficient administration includes, but is not limited to, the expeditious enrollment of properties that are newly constructed or that change ownership, the timely levying of supplemental assessments when ownership changes occur, the timely reassessment of property to reflect market values, and the defense of assessed valuations that have been appealed.

 The 2016 Budget Act appropriates $25 million for the Community-Based Transitional Housing Program (Program), which seeks to encourage local communities to support housing that provides treatment and reentry programming to individuals who will benefit from those services.

-The State Supplementation for County Assessors’ Program is a three-year pilot program that began in 2018-19, and that will provide grants to assessors that can be used for specified activities.
-Program participants will be selected through a competitive application process, and applications are due to the Department of Finance by September 1, 2018.
+The State Supplementation for County Assessors’ Program is a three-year pilot program that began in 2018-19, and will provide grants to assessors that can be used for specified activities.

 This three-year, $30 million program provides funding to assist county assessors in performing property assessments with technology investments.